 This sequence prioritizes high-value sales, but doesn’t do so at the risk of isolating other potential revenue, too.

 You can see the ad examples in our webinar here.
+The webinar is from 2018, but the strategies are still relevant!

 How to Automate Your Retargeting With Data Sync